 Of course, that’s long enough for routines to be disrupted and need to be reinforced or even reinstated.

-(Often Referred to as 9 Month Sleep Regression or 10 Month Sleep Regression)
+(Often Referred to as 9 or 10 Month Sleep Regression)

 It sure is!
 Most babies will experience disrupted sleep and naps between 8 and 10 months of age.

-More of those wonderful developmental milestones are responsible for the 8 months sleep regression.
+Once again, more of those wonderful developmental milestones are responsible.
 Your baby is physically and mentally flourishing, absorbing the world around them and putting that knowledge into action.
 They’ll be practicing and refining their speech and learning to crawl/cruise/walk.
 To their little minds, every minute sleeping is a minute wasted for making improvements, and it’s very normal for little ones of this age to resist sleep. *Yawn*

 Usually around a few weeks after it begins.
 It might be when some of their more problematic teeth have cut, or when they’ve mastered a skill they’re currently working on.